 But even these sophisticated hunting weapons were useless outside of close-range attacks, which sometimes required the hunter to leap on the back of his massive prey.
 Once again, our human ancestors used their intelligence and planning skills to take some of the danger and guesswork out of hunting.

-In one famed hunting ground in eastern France, ice age hunters built fires every fall and spring to corral migrating herds of wild horses and reindeer into a narrow valley marked by a limestone tower known as the Roche de Salutré.
+In one famed hunting ground in eastern France, ice-age hunters built fires every fall and spring to corral migrating herds of wild horses and reindeer into a narrow valley marked by a limestone tower known as the Roche de Salutré.

 Once in the corral, the animals could safely and easily be killed at close quarters, harvesting an abundance of meat that was then dried for the summer and winter months.
 Archeological evidence shows that this well-coordinated slaughter went on for tens of thousands of years.

-Invention of the Needle Brings Tailored Clothing
+The Invention of the Needle Brings Tailored Clothing

 When the first humans migrated to northern climates about 45,000 years ago, they devised rudimentary clothing to protect themselves from the cold.
 They draped themselves with loose-fitting hides that doubled as sleeping bags, baby carriers and hand protection for chiseling stone.